University Scholar Project

 During your senior year, you are required to present results of your project at the Frontiers of Undergraduate Research Poster Exhibition, either in October or April.
 You may also present at the Exhibition in your junior year, but that is not a requirement.

-A University Scholar is required to submit a University Scholar project report to the Honors Program’s thesis repository, the Digital Commons.
+A University Scholar is required to submit a University Scholar project report to the Honors Program’s thesis repository, the Open Commons.
 If the project is proprietary, or if for any reason you do not wish to publish the work or wish to delay publication, you may request a waiver of this requirement from the University Scholar Program Coordinator.